 “Constipation” is a sort of catch-all term for a few different phenomena.
 “Stools may be too hard or too small, difficult to pass, or infrequent—fewer than three times per week,” says Brooklyn-based gastroenterologist Niket Sonpal, MD.
 “People with constipation may also notice a frequent need to strain and a sense that the bowels are not empty.”
 There are a number of different causes for constipation, he says, including diet (specifically, a lack of fiber or healthy fats), lack of exercise, stress, and dehydration are some of the most common.
 What’s “normal” for BMs varies, but in general if you aren’t pooping at least every three days, you’re probably constipated.

 When you’re dealing with some stopped intestinal traffic, changing your diet is a good first step.
 Consider “fiber FTW” your poop-friendly words to live by.
 “Most dietary fiber is not digested or absorbed, so it stays within the intestine where it modulates digestion of other foods and affects the consistency of stool,” explains Dr. Sonpal.
 There are two different types of fiber, he says, which each have their own benefits.
-“Soluble fiber” is made up of carbohydrates and dissolves in water (think: fruit, oats, barley, and legumes) while “insoluble fiber” comes from plant cell walls that does not dissolve in water (think: wheat, rye, and other grains).
+“Soluble fiber” is made up of carbohydrates and dissolves in water (think: fruit, oats, barley, and legumes) while “insoluble fiber” comes from plant cell walls and does not dissolve in water (think: wheat, rye, and other grains).
 Getting a good mix of both is probably your best bet.
 Add in some healthy fats, and you’ll be hitting the squatty potty in no time.

 For more intel on foods that make you poop, check out this video:

 Hydration seems to solve nearly every problem, and constipation is no exception.
-“Make sure you’re drinking water—hydration in general will help push things out quickly,” says Zeitlin.
+“Make sure you’re drinking water—hydration, in general, will help push things out quickly,” says Zeitlin.
 Flat water with lemon is her first choice, but La Croix fans, fear not: The sparkling stuff will get the job done, too.

 There’s a reason why that 9 a.m. coffee has often got you running to the office bathroom by 10:15.
 “Caffeine is a stimulant.
 We always think of it as stimulating our brain in the morning, but it also stimulates your GI system,” says Zeitlin.
 But while this is a great quick fix, it might not be the best way to handle your business on the regular.
 “It’s not necessarily a sign that your diet is great and healthy; it’s more a sign that your GI system was stimulated by the caffeine and it got it out of you quickly,” she explains.
 Since caffeine is dehydrating, be sure to pair your morning brew with some H2O.